Leonid Khabarov: First command

-After successfully graduating from the airborne school, Khabarov was assigned to the 100th Separate Reconnaissance Company as their commanding officer.
-As CO, he insisted on an exhausting training regime for his troops, conducting training missions in the Taklamakan Desert and climbing the Pamir peaks, one of which was named "VDV Peak" as a result.
-After two years in command of the company, during which it twice won the Soviet Airborne Troops Team Championship, Khabarov (then a senior lieutenant) was chosen by Soviet military officials to be the protagonist of Skies on the Shoulders, a Soviet Armed Forces half-hour promotional video that aired in 1975 across the Soviet Union, and was particularly successful with conscription-eligible youths.
+After successfully graduating from the airborne school, Khabarov was assigned as commanding officer (CO) of the 100th Separate Reconnaissance Company of the Soviet Airborne Forces (VDV).
+He insisted on an exhausting training regime for his troops, conducting training missions in the Taklamakan Desert and climbing the Pamir peaks, one of which was named "VDV Peak" as a result.

-For several years he served as a military celebrity, appearing on the front page of Pravda several times.
+After two years in command of the company during which it twice won the Soviet Airborne Troops Team Championship, by now Senior Lieutenant Khabarov was chosen to be the protagonist of Skies on the Shoulders, a Soviet Armed Forces half-hour promotional video that aired in 1975 across the Soviet Union and was particularly successful with conscription-eligible youths.
+Thus for several years he served as a military celebrity, appearing on the front page of Pravda several times.

 Vasily Margelov, Commander-in-Chief of the Soviet Airborne Troops, noted during large-scale military exercises that "[Khabarov] has great prospects".
-Margelov insisted that Khabarov attend the Vystrel Higher Military Courses in Moscow and, following his graduation, had him assigned to the 105th Guards Airborne Division in Chirchik as a battalion commander.
+Margelov insisted that Khabarov attend the Vystrel Higher Military Courses in Moscow, and following his graduation had him assigned to the 105th Guards Airborne Division as a battalion commander in Chirchik, north-east Uzbekistan.

-Deployment to Afghanistan
+Service in Afghanistan

-Invasion
+First deployment

-At 12:00 AM on 25 December 1979, Khabarov led his battalion across the border between Uzbekistan and Afghanistan as part of the wider Soviet invasion; it was the first unit to cross the border, along with the 154th Separate Spetsnaz Detachment.
-Khabarov and his men quickly advanced through Mazar-i-Sharif, Kunduz, and Puli Khumri, covering 279 miles in less than eighteen hours in temperatures of –22 °F. They seized the Salang Pass, a strategic location on the way to Kabul, and successfully repelled several counter-attacks over the following three months.

-The first attack on Khabarov's garrison, successfully repelled in a matter of hours, left 80 mujahideen dead, and nearly 150 wounded.
-Despite the harsh weather conditions, frequent blizzards, stormy wind, and mujahideen activity, there were no Soviet casualties during that time.

-Yuri Tukharinov, then Commander of the Soviet Forces in Afghanistan, later noted that despite almost all of the land-transported Soviet troops crossing the Salang Pass, and all of them hearing his name, Tukharinov himself had never met Khabarov in person.
-Instead, he heard Khabarov via radio transmissions, leading to Khabarov appearing to be a hero from ancient sagas - a mythical King in the mountain.
-He was amazed to finally meet Khabarov and find him to be nothing more than a thin redheaded everyman in his 30s.
+At 12:00 AM on December 25, 1979 Khabarov led his battalion across the border between Uzbekistan and Afghanistan as part of the wider Soviet invasion, becoming the first unit to cross the border.
+He and his men quickly advanced through Mazar-i-Sharif, Kunduz, and Puli Khumri, covering 279 miles in less than eighteen hours in temperatures of minus 22 °F, in order to seize the Salang Pass, a strategic location on the way to Kabul.
+Khabarov and his garrison faced several counter-attacks over the following three months, with the first of these attacks coming in a matter of hours, only to be successfully repelled and leaving 80 mujahideen dead and nearly 150 wounded.
+Despite the frequent blizzards, stormy wind, and mujahideen activity, there were no Soviet casualties during that time.Yuri Tukharinov, then Commander of the Soviet Forces in Afghanistan, later noted that despite almost all of the land-transported Soviet troops having to use the Salang Pass and hence all of them hearing Khabarov's name, Tukharinov himself had never met Khabarov in person.
+He had only heard Khabarov via radio transmissions, leading to this junior commander seeming to be a mythical King in the mountain, a hero from ancient sagas.
+Tukharinov was amazed when he finally met Khabarov and found him to be nothing more than a thin redheaded everyman in his thirties.

-After a few months spent defending the Salang, Khabarov and his men were dispatched to Kunduz Province, engaging in several military operations.
-They were then called back to Kabul, under the direct order of Tukharinov.
-The Afghani resistance had intensified its insurgency, blowing up bridges, springing ambushes in deep ravines, and setting up heavy machine-guns in caves.
+After a few months spent defending the Salang, Khabarov and his men were dispatched to Kunduz Province where they engaged in several military operations before they were called back to Kabul under the direct order of Tukharinov.
+The Afghani resistance had intensified its insurgency, blowing up bridges, springing ambushes in deep ravines, and setting up heavy machine-guns in caves, and Khabarov was now needed in the capital.